APCSA-Turin/final-project-Diyor52/Diyor Written Walkthrough.md

 ```java
 playGame():
 ```
+- starts the whole game and the logic while the game is running.
+- includes the timer
-- starts the whole game and the logic while the game is running. includes the timer; the average time it takes you to complete; and to check the letter guessed and if it is possible to accept it
+- the average time it takes you to complete
+- check the letter guessed and if it is possible to accept it
+- checks if the word is fully guessed

 ### WordData.java
 - class that holds all the info gotten from the API and without this class to get everything most of the code would not have worked.
 Sends the info gotten to the game class then that game sends to the UI.